munishm/bicep-workshop/Challenges/Challenge1.md

   "Team": "ChocoFacoDT"
   ```

-For adding the tag, you will do the modifications in your template using VS code & then You should be ready to deploy it again.
+For adding the tag, you will do the modifications in your template using VS code & then you should be ready to re-deploy it.

  > How do you make sure the changes are correct before you deploy the template.
 You can use "what-if" analysis as discussed below.